jomolesk/reference-architectures/docs/virtual-machines-windows/multi-vm.md

 4. The parameter files include a hard-coded administrator user name and password, and it is strongly recommended that you immediately change both.
 Click the VM named `ra-multi-vm1` in the Azure portal.
 Then, click **Reset password** in the **Support + troubleshooting** blade.
 Select **Reset password** in the **Mode** dropdown box, then select a new **User name** and **Password**.
 Click the **Update** button to save the new user name and password.
 Repeat for the VM named `ra-multi-vm2`.

-## Next steps
-Placing several VMs behind a load balancer is a building block for creating multi-tier architectures.
-For more information, see [Running Windows VMs for an N-tier architecture on Azure][n-tier-windows] and [Running Linux VMs for an N-tier architecture on Azure][n-tier-linux]

 <!-- Links -->
 [n-tier-linux]: ../virtual-machines-linux/n-tier.md